 Some ways to keep oneself fit and active during Self-Isolation:

 The prospect of staying home for an extended period is a bit scary and overwhelming.
-If a person is enthusiastic about keeping fit and active, then isolation might be worrisome for him/her.
+As per Meticore review, the person is enthusiastic about keeping fit and active, then isolation might be worrisome for him/her.
 Rather than getting scared of loneliness, try to treat it as an opportunity to try out some new workouts.
 Incorporate healthy habits into the daily routine and thereby emerge as a fit and healthy person after the isolation.

 - Maintain an active routine: